Beliavsky/Fortran-code-on-GitHub/README.md

 [pFlogger](https://github.com/Goddard-Fortran-Ecosystem/pFlogger): parallel Fortran logger based on the design of the Python logger, from Goddard-Fortran-Ecosystem

+[PolyCon](https://github.com/cmacmackin/PolyCon): abstract container derived type which can be used as a sort of unlimited polymorphic entity whose contents are retrievable with type-guards, by Chris MacMackin.
+Different subclasses are created in order to hold different data-types.

 [qContainers](https://github.com/darmar-lt/qcontainers): container library for Fortran language.
 It enables to store any internal Fortran data type and any derived data type to the container.
 It implements containers for key/value pairs: tree table and hash table, and containers for objects: list and vector.

 [sourcery](https://github.com/sourceryinstitute/sourcery): utilities such as array functions, assertions, emulated intrinsic functions: findloc, emulated collective subroutines: co_sum, co_broadcast, user-defined collective subroutines: co_all, string functions, and classes for parallel data partitioning and gathering and the (Co-)Object pattern abstract parent, by Damian Rouson and Brad Richardson